nicolasrattor/starter-academic/content/publication/peonetas/index.md

 {{% /callout %}}

 {{% callout note %}}
-Create your slides in Markdown - click the *Slides* button to check out the example.
+Create your slides in Markdown - click the *Slides* button to check out the ejemplo.
 {{% /callout %}}

 Supplementary notes can be added here, including [code, math, and images](https://wowchemy.com/docs/writing-markdown-latex/).